Genivia/ugrep/README.md

   and code pages 437, 850, 858, 1250 to 1258.

 - **ugrep customizes the output format** with options `--csv`, `--json`, and `--xml` to output CSV, JSON, or XML.
-Options such as `--format` are available to take custom formatting to the extreme.
+Option `--format` may be used to replace matches and to take custom formatting to the extreme.

 - **ugrep understands gitignore-style globs** and ignores files specified in a `.gitignore` file (or any other file) with `--exclude-from=.gitignore`.